-The contribution of this paper is a catalog of solutions for underactuated example systems defined on SE(2), SO(3), or SE(2) × $\mathbb{R}$ .
+Contribution.
+The contribution of this paper is a catalog of solutions for underactuated example systems defined on SE(2), SO(3), or $SE(2) \times \mathbb{R}$.
 Based on a controllability analysis, we classify families of underactuated systems that pose qualitatively different planning problems.
-For each family, we solve the planning problem by providing a combination of k motion primitives and corresponding closedform expressions for the coasting times.
-In each case, we attempt to select $k = \dim(G)$ : generically, this is the minimum necessary (but sometimes not sufficient) number of motion primitives needed.
-If the motion planning algorithm entails exactly dim(G) motion primitives, i.e., minimizes the number of switches, we will refer to it as a switch-optimal algorithm.
-Sections II, III, and IV present switch-optimal planners for SE(2), SO(3), and SE(2) × $\mathbb{R}$ , respectively.
-Due to reasons of space, we refer to the journal version [17] of this paper for the proof of all results concerning SE(2) × $\mathbb{R}$ .
+For each family, we solve the planning problem for any target configuration by providing a combination of k motion primitives and corresponding closed-form expressions for the coasting times.
+In each case, we attempt to select $k = \dim(G)$: generically, this is the minimum necessary (but sometimes not sufficient) number of motion primitives needed in order obtain a motion plan with a minimum number of stops.
+If the motion planning algorithm entails exactly $\dim(G)$ motion primitives, i.e., generically minimizes the number of switches, we will refer to it as a switch-optimal algorithm.
+Note that this does not mean that for particular isolated target configurations one cannot find a sequence of $\ell < \dim(G)$ motion primitives.
+Sections 2, 3, and 4 present switch-optimal planners for SE(2), SO(3), and $SE(2) \times \mathbb{R}$, respectively.